 However, there’s a smart tax strategy that’s gotten more and more popular called “Bunching” which involves grouping multiple years of charitable donations into one year and then tax deductions in the other years.

-For example, a single tax filer who wants to give $6,000 a year to charity isn’t close to reaching the $13,850 standard deduction threshold.
+For example, a single tax filer who wants to give $6,000 a year to charity isn’t close to reaching the $13,850 standard deduction threshold for 2023.
 However, by bunching, they can double that amount by combining two years of contributions in one tax year, totaling $12,000.
-With this strategy as well as common expenses that qualify for tax deductions like mortgage interest and medical expenses, they can easily exceed $13,850.
+With this strategy and common expenses that qualify for tax deductions like mortgage interest and medical expenses, they can easily exceed $13,850.

 Donor-advised funds like Daffy make bunching charitable contributions easy because you can first contribute the amount you’d like to bunch to your Daffy fund and immediately receive the tax deduction for that amount.
-You can then distribute some of those funds to the desired organizations when you’re inspired to give.
+You can then distribute those funds to the desired organizations on your timeline.
 So if we continue with the previous example, you can continue to give the $6,000 a year in 2023 and 2024 using the funds you set aside in Daffy.

-What types of assets should I donate to charity to save on my tax bill?
+What assets should I donate to charity to save on my tax bill?

 For instance, if you donate a stock held for more than a year directly to a charity or to donor-advised funds like Daffy: